 For more detail about our performance in these areas please see the McDonald's Australia Corporate Responsibility & Sustainability (CR&S) Report 2012.

 Our freshly ground coffee doesn't just taste great, it's making a difference as well.
-Every bean we grind at McCafé® is made using 100% Arabica coffee beans sourced only from Rainforest Alliance Certified™ farms in Brazil, Costa Rica and Columbia that meet the strict environmental and social standards set by the Rainforest Alliance.
+Our signature blend in McCafé® is made using 100% Arabica coffee beans sourced only from Rainforest Alliance Certified™ farms in Brazil, Costa Rica and Columbia that meet the strict environmental and social standards set by the Rainforest Alliance.

 The Rainforest Alliance seal guarantees that your coffee was grown on a farm where the environment is protected and workers are given access to better pay, education and medical care.
 It also means your McCafé® coffee is delivered with the same quality and flavour that you love.